MichalLytek/type-graphql/docs/enums.md

 title: Enums
 ---

 Nowadays almost all typed languages have support for enumerated types, including TypeScript.
 Enums limit the range of a variable's values to a set of predefined constants, which makes it easier to document intent.

-GraphQL also has enum type support, so `TypeGraphQL` allows you to use TypeScript enums in your GraphQL schema.
+GraphQL also has enum type support, so TypeGraphQL allows us to use TypeScript enums in our GraphQL schema.

 ## Usage

-First of all, we need to create a TypeScript enum.
-It can be a numeric or string enum - the internal value of enums will be taken from the enum definition values and the public names from the enum keys:
+Let's create a TypeScript enum.
+It can be a numeric or string enum - the internal values of enums are taken from the enum definition values and the public names taken from the enum keys:

 ```typescript
 enum Direction {